5.56×45mm NATO: Chamber

-The 5.56mm NATO chamber, known as a NATO or mil-spec chamber, has a longer leade, which is the distance between the mouth of the cartridge and the point at which the rifling engages the bullet.
-The .223 Remington chamber, known as SAAMI chamber, is allowed to have a shorter leade, and is only required to be proof tested to the lower SAAMI chamber pressure.
+The 5.56mm NATO chamber, known as a NATO or mil-spec chamber, has a longer leade, the distance between the mouth of the cartridge and the point where the rifling engages the bullet.
+The .223 Remington chamber, known as the SAAMI chamber, is allowed to have a shorter leade and is only required to be proof tested to the lower SAAMI chamber pressure.
 To address these issues, various proprietary chambers exist, such as the Wylde chamber (Rock River Arms) or the ArmaLite chamber, which are designed to handle both 5.56×45mm NATO and .223 Remington equally well.
 The leade of the .223 Remington minimum C.I.P. chamber also differs from the 5.56mm NATO chamber specification.
-The casings and chambers .223 Remington and 5.56×45mm NATO are virtually the same dimensions, but due to the fact that .223 Remington is designed to handle much lower pressures than the 5.56×45mm NATO the rounds are not completely interchangeable.
+The casings and chambers for .223 Remington and 5.56×45mm NATO are virtually the same dimensions.
+Still, because .223 Remington is designed to handle much lower pressures than 5.56×45mm NATO, the rounds are not completely interchangeable.
 Firing a 5.56×45mm NATO round out of a rifle chambered in .223 Remington could be injurious or fatal to the user as well as the gun, however .223 Remington ammunition can be fired safely from almost any rifle chambered in 5.56×45mm NATO as the NATO specified rifles can handle much higher chamber pressures than the .223 Remington is capable of producing.

-Using commercial .223 Remington cartridges in a 5.56mm NATO chambered rifle should work reliably, but until recently, it was believed this was less accurate than when fired from a .223 Remington chambered gun due to the longer leade.
-Although that may have been true in the early 1960s when the two rounds were developed, recent testing has shown that rifles chambered in 5.56×45mm NATO can also fire .223 ammunition every bit as accurately as rifles chambered in .223 Remington, and the 5.56×45mm NATO chamber has the additional advantage of being able to safely fire both calibers.
+Using commercial .223 Remington cartridges in a 5.56mm NATO-chambered rifle should work reliably, but until recently it was believed that it was less accurate than when fired from a .223 Remington-chambered gun due to the longer leade.
+Although that may have been true in the early 1960s when the two rounds were developed, recent testing has shown that rifles chambered in 5.56×45mm NATO can also fire .223 ammunition every bit as accurately as rifles chambered in .223 Remington, and the 5.56×45mm NATO chamber has the additional advantage of being able to fire both calibers safely.